TrunkOfUkuleles/city-explorer-1/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-- Name of feature: Labo 06 Locations
+- Name of feature: Lab 06 Locations
   - Estimate of time needed to complete: 60 minutes
   - Start time: 2:15pm
   - Finish time: 3:16pm
   - Actual time needed to complete: 61 minutes

-- Name of feature: Labo 06 Map
+- Name of feature: Lab 06 Map
   - Estimate of time needed to complete: 30 minutes
   - Start time: 3:18pm
   - Finish time: 3:26pm
   - Actual time needed to complete: 8 minutes

+- Name of feature: Lab 06 Errors
+  - Estimate of time needed to complete:
+  - Start time:
+  - Finish time:
+  - Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->